adamflagg/hydroxide/README.md

 A third-party, open-source ProtonMail bridge.
 For power users only, designed to run on a server.

-hydroxide supports CardDAV and IMAP.
+hydroxide supports CardDAV, with plans for CalDAV support.

 Rationale: